PasswordSafe/pws-docs/docs/maintenance/move_server.md

 ### 4. Deactivating the old server

-The license first needs to be deactivated before it can be activated on the new server (see options under [License settings]({{url.placeholder}})).
+The license first needs to be deactivated before it can be activated on the new server (see options under [License settings]({{url.placeholder}}).
 Now stop the server so that nothing more can be changed in the database.

 ## Backing up the data